rjrivero/docker-cfssl/README.md

     rjrivero/cfssl csr.sh -root > ca-csr.json
 ```

-  - Save the generated csr to **/opt/ca/root/ca-csr.json**, and customize it to match your environment.
+  - Save the generated csr to your root CA's data volume, and customize it to match your environment.

 ```
 # Edit the file to your heart's content, then
 sudo mv ca-csr.json /opt/ca/root/
 ```

-  - Run the container again with command ***root_ca.sh**, to generate your root private key and certificate
+  - Run the container again with command **root_ca.sh**, to generate your root private key and certificate

 ```
 docker run --rm --name root-ca \